 You know I love classic adventures!
 Many of the classics are part of the sale including four of my favorites.

 U1: Sinister Secret of Saltmarsh – This adventure combines a fun exploration of a haunted house with a clever reveal.
 Part one of a trilogy featuring coastal, ship, and underwater play, it really is ahead of its time.
 I wrote here about how easy it is to convert it to 5E.

 T1-4: The Temple of Elemental Evil – When I think about classic adventures, this is always near the top of my list.
 A true deep dungeon crawl, it still has ample story, excellent setting, and some great choices.
 So many of our current adventures can trace their ancestry back to ToEE.
 One of the adventures I think every author (and really, every gamer) should play.

 I3: Pharaoh – My all time favorite adventure!
-Not actually part of this sale, but it is on sale and you can get a discounted Desert of Desolation bundle with the amazing Oasis of the White Palm and Lost Tomb of Martek.
+Not actually part of the New Year sale (but it is part of other sales!), but you can also get a discounted Desert of Desolation bundle with the amazing Oasis of the White Palm and Lost Tomb of Martek.
 I have played and run these countless times and they never cease to inspire me.
 My dream freelance job is to help Wizards write a 5E adventure based on Pharaoh.

 C3: The Lost Island of Castanamir – This is a truly mind-bending adventure, featuring a dungeon that is a tesseract.
 When you can’t return the way you came, mapping becomes very interesting!
 My old gaming group loved this adventure.